 - Maintain a consistent sleep routine.
 Maintain a regular sleep schedule to manage depression-related sleep problems.
 A sleep and wake alarm might be set.
 You could also keep a journal to track your development, noting your sleep duration and caliber.

 - Contact your loved ones.
 You might find support from your friends or family while you manage your symptoms.
-Your network of reliable, encouraging friends and family may be able to assist your treatment efforts if you are able to talk to them about your depression.
+Your network of reliable, encouraging friends and family may be able to assist your treatment efforts if you can talk to them about your depression.

-Best Vitamins For Depression (Vitamin Depression): Even in the absence of a specific problem, aging might make it harder for the body to absorb adequate vitamin B-12.
+Even without a specific problem, aging might make it harder for the body to absorb adequate vitamin B-12.
 B vitamins can aid in reducing fatigue, which is a common sign of depression.
-B-12 in particular is well known for helping to lessen fatigue.
+B-12, in particular, is well known for helping to lessen fatigue.

 Best Vitamins To Fight Depression And Anxiety: Best Vitamins For Depression And Anxiety